Veteran Crisis LineGive Us Feedback

 1207 Rescissions

-Volume II, Chapter 12 – Toxic Exposures Fund dated March 2024.
+Volume II, Chapter 12 – Toxic Exposures Fund May 2024.

-Appendix A: VHA TEF Estimation Methodology
+Appendix B: VHA TEF Estimation Methodology

 1. VHA will identify the total number of Priority Group (PG) 6 Veterans and the costs associated with their care for the initial TEF estimate each fiscal year.
 PG 6 will be selected as a proxy because most Veterans in this group are eligible due to environmental exposure-related reasons and because VA could determine what portion of their care was attributable to their exposure based on copayment liability.